Title

 Republic Act No. 6725 amends the Labor Code to strengthen the prohibition on discrimination against women in terms and conditions of employment, making it unlawful for employers to discriminate based on sex in terms of compensation, promotion, and training opportunities, with criminal liability and separate legal actions for money claims and damages.

-It prohibits employers from discriminating against any woman employee with respect to terms and conditions of employment solely on account of her sex.
+It prohibits an employer from discriminating against a woman employee with respect to the terms and conditions of employment solely on account of her sex.

-The willful commission of unlawful acts under this article shall be penalized as provided in Articles 288 and 289 of the Labor Code, which includes imprisonment and/or fines.
+Criminal liability for willful commission of the unlawful acts, or violation of rules and regulations issued under the law, is penalized as provided in Articles 288 and 289 of the Labor Code.

-Yes, filing a criminal action does not bar the employee from filing a separate civil action for money claims, damages, and other affirmative reliefs.
-The actions may proceed independently.
+Institution of any criminal action under the provision does not bar the aggrieved employee from filing an entirely separate and distinct action for money claims, which may include damages and other affirmative reliefs.

-It took effect fifteen (15) days after its publication in at least two national newspapers of general circulation.
+Fifteen (15) days from the date of its publication in at least two (2) national newspapers of general circulation.

 Analyze Cases Smarter, Faster